damian-pastorini/reldens-skills/README.md

 let mySkill = new Skill({
     key: 'fireball',
     owner: yourPlayerObject,
-    range: 10 // for now range can receive a single value which will be the valid interaction margin around the object.
+    // range is a single value which will be the valid interaction margin around the object (4 directions).
+    range: 10
 });
 // for example:
 // let ownerPosition = {x: 1, y: 1};
 // let targetPosition = {x: 200, y: 1};
 let isInRange = mySkill.isInRange(ownerPosition, targetPosition); // will return false because X is too far.
 ```

 - Skills could have owner attributes conditions and owner attributes effects.
 For example, a condition could be: